T of C

 Personal email me search me

-Performance Themes / Kuian Qinpu 首頁
+Guqin in Art Performance Themes Kuian Qinpu 首頁

 Art Illustrating Guqin Melodies

-See also: Art with qins
+Including graphic illustrations;1 compare: Art with qins

-Qin music was created by the same class of people, the literati, who also created most surviving Chinese traditional painting.
-A traditional venue for appreciating music and other arts was an "elegant gathering".
-Here the scholars could pursue their "four arts" : qin, chess ("go"), books/calligraphy, and painting.
-People who have my CDs can try to recapture this flavor by looking at a related picture while listening to the music.
-I have also sometimes projected such images during performances (see Qin and Art).
+Qin music was predominantly a literati art, created by the same class of people who also created most surviving early Chinese painting and calligraphy (not to mention poetry).
+An idealized venue for appreciating music and other arts was an "elegant gathering" where like minded people could pursue the "four arts": qin, chess ("go"), books/calligraphy, and painting.
+Inspired by this, my own art collection focuses on works that could be used in such a context.3 I have put most of these online, adding also other relevant images as well as links to such images that I have found online.4 People who have my CDs and/or listen to my online recordings can thus try to recapture part of the flavor of such a gathering by looking at a related picture while listening to the music.
+I have also sometimes projected such images during performances.
+(A few are mentioned under Qin and Art.)

 Here are some examples.
 Others may be linked only through the respective melodies.
 In addition, Kuian Qinpu (1660) has illustrations for 13 melodies.